CruorVolt/OnlineRouting/README.txt

 ======= Anders Lundgren, Agata Gruza ========
 =============================================

-A web application for comparing online routing algorithms on Deluanay triangulations in PHP.
+A web application for comparing online routing algorithms on Delaunay triangulations in PHP.

 Built for CSCI 532 - Algorithms at Montana State University, Spring 2014